seznam/slo-exporter/kubernetes/README.md

 ## Workload type

-We recommend using a StatefulSet instead of deployment to mitigate high churn in long term metrics.
-Predictable pod name which in the instance label makes it easier for Prometheus to calculate the SLO over long time periods.
+We recommend using a StatefulSet instead of deployment to mitigate high churn in long term metrics - statefulset' stable pod name format (which is propagated to Prometheus' instance label) makes it easier for Prometheus to calculate the SLO over long time periods.

 ## Configuration